Why Healing Feels Unsafe: Shadow Work and the Nervous System

 • numbness or disconnection

-These signals are not problems to fix (if they are related to somatic shadow work, not a medical problem).
+The body is often communicating long before the mind understands what is happening.
+Physical sensations can reveal emotional activation that has not yet reached conscious awareness.
 They are part of the emotional language of the body.
 When we gently listen to these sensations, we allow the nervous system to process stored emotions.

 Some simple somatic shadow work practices include: